OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 This is what the Lord says: “Behold, an eagle is swooping down, spreading its wings over Moab.

 ## Jeremiah 48:41
 Kerioth will be captured and the strongholds taken.
-In that day the hearts of Moab’s warriors will be like the heart of a woman in labor.
+In that day the hearts of Moab’s warriors will be like the heart of a woman in labour.

 ## Jeremiah 48:42
-Moab will be destroyed as a nation because she defied the Lord.
+Moab will be brought to ruin as a nation because she defied the Lord.

 ## Jeremiah 48:43
 Terror, pit, and snare await you, people of Moab,” declares the Lord.